signalapp/libsignal/README.md

 When testing changes locally, you can use `npm run build` to do an incremental rebuild of the Rust library.
 Alternately, `npm run build-with-debug-level-logs` will rebuild without filtering out debug- and verbose-level logs.

-When exposing new APIs to Node, you will need to run `rust/bridge/node/bin/gen_ts_decl.py` in addition to rebuilding.
+When exposing new APIs to Node, you will need to run `just generate-node` in addition to rebuilding.

 [nvm]: https://github.com/nvm-sh/nvm